benbotto/node-data-mapper/README.md

 # node-data-mapper

 node-data-mapper in object-relational mapper for Node.js.
-It uses the using the data-mapper pattern.
+It uses the data-mapper pattern.

 ##### What does it do?